lachmann/hunter-extension-low-permissions/README.md

 Email Hunter for Chrome uses our [API](https://emailhunter.co/api) to find email addresses.

-If you want to install the extension without using the Chrome Webstore, please follow [these steps](https://developer.chrome.com/extensions/packaging) to create a .crx file.
+If you want to install the extension without using the Chrome Web Store, please follow [these steps](https://developer.chrome.com/extensions/packaging) to create a .crx file.

 ## Features